ZhengRachel/zhengrachel.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!
-My name is ZHENG Rui-Chen (郑瑞晨).
+My name is Rui-Chen Zheng (郑瑞晨).<br/>
 I am currently a second-year master student at <a href='http://nelslip.ustc.edu.cn/main.htm'>National Engineering Research Center for Speech and Language Information Processing </a> of <a href='http://en.ustc.edu.cn/'>University of Science and Technology of China</a>, supervised by Prof. <a href='http://staff.ustc.edu.cn/~zhling/#!index.md'>Zhen-Hua Ling</a>.
-My main research interests lie within deep learning for speech synthesis, and I am particularly interested in articulatory-acoustic relationship in speech synthesis.
-My CV can be downloaded <a href="assets/Rui-Chen-Zheng-CV-2023.pdf">here</a>.
+My main research interests lie within deep learning for speech synthesis, and I am particularly interested in articulatory-acoustic relationship in speech synthesis. <br/>
+My **CV** can be downloaded <a href="assets/Rui-Chen-Zheng-CV-2023.pdf">here</a>.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->